All Cochrane Reviews (including protocols and updates) must be copy-edited before publication.

-If CRGs would like to continue using a member of their editorial team to copy-edit Cochrane Reviews, the nominated person will be required to pass an accreditation process.
+If CRGs wish to use a member of their editorial team to copy-edit Cochrane Reviews, the nominated person must pass, or have passed, the Copy Edit Support accreditation test.
 For more information contact Elizabeth Royle, Copy Edit Support Manager.

 All Cochrane Reviews and protocols must follow the guidance in the Cochrane Style Manual.

 Cochrane’s Copy Edit Support team provides a copy-editing service for protocols and reviews ahead of publication, working alongside Cochrane Review Groups to enhance clarity and readability.
 Copy Edit Support is part of Cochrane's Editorial and Methods Department (formerly the Cochrane Editorial Unit) and supports the publication of high-quality Cochrane Reviews.
 Copy Edit Support was set up in 2004 by Cochrane’s publisher, Wiley, which continues to support the service.
 In January 2014 management of Copy Edit Support was transferred to Cochrane.